 Q: I do not meet the Graduate Schools academic criteria, would I still be able to take classes as a non-degree seeking (non-matriculated) student?

 A: Yes, we have had several students get into the program this way.
-You would need to speak with Deborah Howe at 267-468-8301 or firstname.lastname@example.org.
-She will provide you with the correct forms and guidance on this matter.
+You would need to contact CRPlanning@temple.edu or 267-468-8300.
+You will be provided with the correct forms and guidance on this matter.
 As a non-degree seeking (non-matriculated) student, you would be allowed to take up to 9 semester hours of graduate coursework that could be transferred into the M.S program.
 As a non-degree seeking (non-matriculated) student you must have a 3.25 cumulative GPA in order for the department to request a waiver of your GRE requirement.
 If you decide to take one or two courses as a non matriculated student, and apply, then you would still need to submit valid GRE scores and submit the application materials.

 Q: What are the career opportunities?
 A: Students graduating with a degree in Community and Regional Planning could go on to become a Township Planner, County Planner, City Planner, Township Manager, Planner for a consulting firm, Real Estate Specialist, Conflict Resolution Specialist, Coordinator with EPA, GIS Map Specialist.
 Students graduating from this field may have opportunities to work with geologists, engineers, architects, and appointed elected officials.
 For detailed information about planning visit here.